Interactions-Nexus/Nexus-Wiki/mainnet/run-a-mainnet-node.md

 > Increasing peer connections will increase node bandwidth requirements.
 {.is-warning}

 ```
 #Configure peer connections to the core
-#Maximum connections limit to a single node is 100
+#Maximum connections limit to the node
-maxconnections=100
-#Maximum outgoing connections to peers is 16 (default - not required)
-maxoutgoing=16
+maxconnections=300
-#Maximum incoming to a single node is 84 (need to enable upnp on router)
+#Maximum incoming to a single node (maxconnections - 16)
-maxincoming=84
+maxincoming=284
 ```
 Press Ctrl s and Ctrl x to save and exit the editor.